valkey-io/valkey-doc/commands/info.md

 *   `role`: Value is "master" if the instance is replica of no one, or "slave" if the instance is a replica of some primary instance.
      Note that a replica can be primary of another replica (chained replication).
+*   `replicas_waiting_psync`: The number of replicas waiting for partial resynchronization during the dual-channel replication.
+Added in Valkey 8.0.
 *   `master_failover_state`: The state of an ongoing failover, if any.
 *   `master_replid`: The replication ID of the Valkey server.
 *   `master_replid2`: The secondary replication ID, used for PSYNC after a failover.